chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 - The `<table>` tag defines a table.
 - The `<tr>` tag defines a single row in a table.
 - The `<td>` tag defines a single **cell of content** in a column of a table.
 Each row includes zero or more cells.
-- The `<th>` tag defines a single heading.
+- The `<th>` tag defines a single heading cell.
 The first cell in a row or column is typically a heading, but this is not required.
   - We use `<th>` to define the column and row headings, and how the browser renders the heading cells differently from the data cells.
   - For semantics: Use`scope` attribute to identify `th` elements as **row heading** (`scope="row"`) or **column heading** (`scope="col"`).